lasse1900/Job_Container/README.md

 ## Getting started

+- **Notes for team updating the repository**
-*Please read the GitLab Flow short notes from the Documents directory*
+- Please read the GitLab Flow short notes from the Documents directory
+- If your are handling the repository mainly alone, please read *GitLab_readme.md*

-### Basic Info
+### Basic Info 1

-- **Note**
+- **Note1 env variables**
 - App needs RadipAPI-key to get valid response to requests, you can see find the _env -file at the root directory
-- App will also need YAGMAIL_PASS password for sending emails
+- You might need also password for sending emails with Etteplan's smtprelay
+- While using Etteplan's 'internal mail relay' you don't need password

+- **Note2 csv files**
-- contacts.csv file is used to read needed emails to send attachments
+- contacts.csv file is used to read needed emails to send attachments, colums are: name, email
+- search_terms.csv file is used to read keywords according to location, colums are: keyword, location

+### Basic Info 2
+- **Running the application**
+- At this point the program will be run at command line with command: [python request_jobs.py]